noslowerdna/klipsy/README.md

 When you enter one or more search terms separated by spaces, the clip table updates itself dynamically as each letter is typed, filtering out clips that do not match all of the criteria.
-Some minor enhancements were made to the List.js search syntax, in particular searching across all columns and support for negation by prefixing a search term with `-` (for exampe `-shiny`), which excludes any matching clip.
+Some minor enhancements were made to the List.js search syntax, in particular searching across all columns in the table and support for negation by prefixing a search term with a `-` (for example `-shiny`), which excludes any matching clip.

 #### Sorting